shahedfardous/ytp-downloader/README.md

 - **Format Selection**: The script uses `bestvideo[height<={quality}]+bestaudio/best[height<={quality}]/best` to get the best possible quality
 - **Output Filename Pattern**: Change the `-o` parameter to customize filename formats
 - **Additional Options**: Uncomment the `--verbose` line for detailed debugging information

+## 🔄 How It Works

+1. **Playlist Validation**: Before downloading, the script validates the playlist URL to ensure it exists
+2. **Resolution Detection**: The script checks the first video in the playlist to determine available resolutions
+3. **Smart Quality Selection**: Uses yt-dlp's advanced format selection to get the best video/audio combination
+4. **Real-time Progress**: Displays download progress for each video in real-time
+5. **Verification**: Verifies that files were actually downloaded before reporting success

 ## 🤝 Contributing